-- · a limited availability of market quotations for our securities; - · reduced liquidity for our securities; - a determination that our Class A Common Stock is a "penny stock," which will require brokers trading in our Class A Common Stock to adhere to more stringent rules and possibly result in a reduced level of trading activity in the secondary trading market for our securities; - · a limited amount of news and analyst coverage; and - · a decreased ability to issue additional securities or obtain additional financing in the future.
+- a limited availability of market quotations for our securities; - · reduced liquidity for our securities; - a determination that our Class A Common Stock is a "penny stock," which will require brokers trading in our Class A Common Stock to adhere to more stringent rules and possibly result in a reduced level of trading activity in the secondary trading market for our securities;

+- · a limited amount of news and analyst coverage; and - · a decreased ability to issue additional securities or obtain additional financing in the future.

 On May 18, 2022, the Company received a notification from the listing qualifications department of Nasdaq indicating that as a result of the Company's untimely filing of our Annual Report on Form 10-K for the fiscal year ended December 31, 2021 (the "2021 Form 10-K") and our Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2022, we were not in compliance with the requirements for continued listing under Listing Rule 5250(c)(1) (the "Listing Rule"), which requires listed companies to timely file all required periodic financial reports with the SEC.
 On July 19, 2022, Nasdaq granted us a grace period of up to 180 calendar days from the due date of the 2021 Form 10-K, or until September 27, 2022, in which to regain compliance with the Listing Rule.
 On August 17, 2022, we received a deficiency notice from Nasdaq as a result of the delay in filing its Quarterly Report on Form 10-Q for the quarterly period ended June 30, 2022 (the "Second Quarter Form 10-Q"), indicating that any additional Nasdaq exception to allow the Company to regain compliance with all delinquent filings, including the Second Quarter Form 10-Q, would be limited to September 27, 2022.
 Because the Company did not file the 2021 Form 10-K, the First Quarter Form 10-Q and the Second Quarter Form 10-Q with the SEC before September 27, 2022, Nasdaq notified the Company on September 28, 2022, that the Nasdaq Listing Qualifications Department has initiated a process to delist the Company's securities from Nasdaq as a result of the Company not being in compliance with the Listing Rule.
 On October 5, 2022, the Company appealed Nasdaq's delisting determination by requesting a hearing before the Nasdaq Hearing Panel (the "Panel"), which request automatically stays the suspension of the Company's securities for a period of 15 days from the date of the request.
 The Nasdaq Staff granted the Company's request for a hearing, which is scheduled for November 3, 2022, and the Company's request to extend the stay of any trading suspension pending the hearing and the issuance of a final Panel decision.
-On October 24, 2022, Nasdaq notified us that we had regained compliance with Nasdaq's continued listing standards and that the hearing before the Panel was cancelled.